learn-co-students/konami-code-lab-js-intro-000/README.md

 You'll want to attach an event listener to `document.body` and check for `'keydown'` events.
 If the user enters this special code, `alert()` a congratulatory message.
 But if they start entering anything else anywhere along the way, don't trigger anything out of the ordinary.

-When you're testing the code out, be sure to call `init()` to set everything up!
+When you're testing the code out (in the browser console), be sure to call `init()` to set everything up!

 Stuck on how to get started?
 Here's a contrived, short example: